rmobis/mc426/README.md

 npm install
 ```

-In order to compile your sass (/resources/sass) to css (/public/css), use the following commands:
+In order to compile your SASS `resources/sass/` to CSS `public/css/`, use the following commands:

 ```bash
 // Run all Mix tasks...